dvig14/Dev-FailOps/failops-scenarios/terraform/1-beginner/01_tfstate-deletion/README.md

 <br>

-## ☁️ Why Use a Remote Backend Like MinIO?
+## ☁️ Why Use a Remote Backend Like MiniO?

 In real-world scenarios: